Want to become an entrepreneur?

 - They are ambitious: The people who love working towards difficult goals and milestones are meant to be entrepreneurs.
 They are constantly looking to challenge themselves and achieve higher goals, as a result they are constantly working on their personal and professional growth.
 Whenever obstacles are presented in front of them, they find a way to work around it and achieve their goal.
 Entrepreneurs are unstoppable.

-Tips for starting out in College:
+Tips for starting up in College:

 - Don’t be limited to your curriculum: You have endless opportunities in your college years.
 Opt for internships in the fields that interest you, work with NGOs for causes that you believe in and want to support.
 Stepping outside your college will give you a chance to get exposure and build your network.